-The easiest way to pass a CBD saliva drug test is to make sure you're not consuming any THC.
-However, saliva drug tests only work within a short window of time.
+The easiest way to pass a CBD saliva test is to make sure you're not consuming any THC.
+However, saliva tests only work within a short window of time.

 In fact, passing a saliva drug test is easy, if you know that you'll be subjected to one in advance.
-Saliva drug tests only work within a short time-frame.
-Therefore, if you refrain from consuming any CBD for about a week, there's a high possibility that you'll pass the drug test.
+Saliva testing only works within a short time frame.
+Therefore, if you refrain from consuming any cannabidiol for about a week, there's a high possibility that you'll pass the test.

 Do all CBD oils and flowers contain THC?

 Most people are under the impression that all CBD oil and flowers are free of THC.
 However, this is incorrect, products should have independent COA’s which declare themselves to be THC-free.
 The source of the cannabis used to make the CBD oil and how the buds are processed strongly dictates how much THC is present in the oil.